Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 * Random scavenger encounter where a guy is standing over some dead people.
 Scavenger is apparently flagged essential.
 Tried console /kill and he just took a knee and got back up.
 * Stuck NPCs - Adrianne (ref ID: 0001A67C) is stuck on a ledge in Whiterun Market.
 Belethor is stuck at forge

+---

 ### Idle markers

-* Brand*Shei is supposed to be seated on a crate, however he is sitting on nothing.
+* Brand-Shei is supposed to be seated on a crate, however he is sitting on nothing.
-* College NPC Idle marker in the Arcarnem * Leaning on invisible table
+* College NPC Idle marker in the Arcarnem - Leaning on invisible table
 * Marise Aravel, the produce merchant in Riften, has an idle marker inside of a barrel
 * NPC idle marker inside planter in front of the Winking Skeever
 * Silda the Unseen is standing too far away to warm her hands from the Place of kings brazier